Robin A. Robinson, PhD, PsyD

 Robin's other work extends to psychosocial analyses of literature and visual arts and social histories of women and crime, including an extended study of British women convicts transported to the American colonies, and the laws, policies, practices, and subterfuge that enforced their role as reproductive labor.
 Deeply committed to scholarship and praxis, she has also received many grants in support of research and scholarship in areas such as vicarious trauma and anti-violence workers, girls and violence, and teen relational violence, to combine theoretical research with extensive community engagement.

-She is currently a Visiting Research Fellow at the University of Glasgow, Scottish Centre for Crime and Justice Research and a Visiting Scholar, 2017 - 2018 at Brandeis University Women's Studies Research Center.
+She is currently a Visiting Research Fellow at the University of Glasgow, Scottish Centre for Crime and Justice Research and a Resident Scholar at Brandeis University Women's Studies Research Center.
 Other visiting research appointments have included the Simon Visiting Professor at the University of Manchester School of Law; University of Cambridge; Institute of Criminology; Visiting International Scholar at the University of Uppsala in Sweden; the Mary Lily Research Grant from Duke University's Sallie Bingham Center for Women's History and Culture; Keele University; Social Science Research Institute; as well as recent work with the Montana State University Center for Health Equity in Rural Montana.